spacemeshos/docs/docs/experimental/node-split.md

 This UI uses ONLY the JSON API endpoint and communicates fully over http(s).

 And because a smeshing-service by default also uses the proxied v2 API endpoint, there is no need to specify a node endpoint in the UI.

+## Q & A

+#### Do I need to run node-split based setup

+Definitely not, if you currently run a spacemesh node and you're happy with it you can keep it running.
+That's still a supported option.

+#### Can I actually use *any* go-spacemesh node as my smeshing-service?

+Yes, any node can be migrated to smeshing-service setup.
+To do so, please follow the migration instructions.

+#### I have 10s of nodes what would be my setup?

+If you're currently running multiple nodes to scale your operation the safest optimization is to run 2-3 nodes as your full nodes and convert all other nodes to smeshing-service nodes.
+This will allow you to update nodes without interrupting of the smeshing operation (submitting proposals etc).

+#### Can I use load balancer to add HA to the setup?

+Yes, but please setup session stickiness or similar mechanism (active-passive etc) to keep smeshing-service to stick to a node unless node fails.
+Balancing v2 api is 100% safe.

+#### Who keeps the network state?

+In node-split situation it's node which keeps the network state.
+Smeshing-service will ask node for any information needed to perform its duties (publishing proposals, hare participation etc).

+#### Does the hosted UI use only my smeshing-service?

+Yes, hosted UI *never* connects to anyhing else that your specified smeshing-service json-rpc api address.

+#### Can I run the UI locally?

+Yes absolutely, please refer to the smesher-app readme located at [Github](https://github.com/spacemeshos/smesher-app).